 The Fujifilm X100V comes in two color variants: 'Black' and 'Silver'.
 We tested the 'Black' variant.
 You can see our unit's label here.
 We expect the other color variant to perform similarly.

-Let us know in the discussions if you come across another variant, and we'll update our review.
+Let us know if you encounter another variant, and we'll update our review.

 The Fujifilm X100V is a premium compact camera.
 With its prime lens and dedicated exposure dials, it's geared more toward enthusiast photographers who want an all-in-one camera to take on the go, or for street photos.
 What sets it apart from similar cameras like the RICOH GR III is its hybrid viewfinder, giving you the option to shoot with an optical viewfinder for more precise framing or an electronic viewfinder to see adjustments to exposure, white balance, and focus in real-time.